SaivarshithaBandari/SaivarshithaBandari/README.md

 Hi, I’m Saivarshitha 👋

-I’m an Electrical Engineering graduate from IIT Basar and I’m currently learning and building my skills as a Data Analyst.
+I’m an Electrical Engineering graduate from Rajiv Gandhi University Of Knowledge Technologies, Basar and I’m currently learning and building my skills as a Data Analyst.
 I enjoy working with data, understanding patterns, and turning raw data into meaningful insights that can help in decision-making.

 I started my journey with data analysis during my graduation, where I worked on multiple academic and practical projects.
 Since then, I’ve been improving my skills in SQL, Python, Excel, and Power BI by practicing on real datasets and building small proj